Daniel F. Tiemann: Life

-Tiemann was an industrialist, who lived in Manhattanville where he owned D.F.
-Tiemann & Company Paint & Color Works, which manufactured pigments and paints.
+Tiemann was an industrialist, who lived in Manhattanville where he owned D. F. Tiemann & Company Paint & Color Works, which manufactured pigments and paints.
 This business had been started originally in 1804 by his father, I. Anthony Tiemann, with his brother, Julius William Tiemann, and Nicholas Stippel.
 His father retired from the business in 1839.
 The Tiemann laboratory and factory was originally located on 23rd Street and Fourth Avenue in New York City, near Madison Square Park, later relocating uptown to Manhattanville in 1832.

-He was educated in a private seminary and at age thirteen began an apprenticeship in the drugstore of H.M.
-Schiefflin & Co., on Pearl Street, until 1824, when he joined his father's company.
+He was educated in a private seminary and at age thirteen began an apprenticeship in the drugstore of H. M. Schiefflin & Co., on Pearl Street, until 1824, when he joined his father's company.
 He became a partner in the company in 1826.

 In December 1857, Democrat Fernando Wood, the mayor of New York, was removed from office by the New York State Legislature, and an election was held to replace him.
-Fed up with the corruption of Wood's administration, members of the Democratic Party's inner circle, powerful merchants such as August Belmont, John A. Dix, William Havemeyer, and John van Buren left the party and joined with reformers such as Peter Cooper, Republicans and Know-Nothings to create a fusion Independent Party.
+Fed up with the corruption of Wood's administration, members of the Democratic Party's inner circle, powerful merchants such as August Belmont, John A. Dix, William Havemeyer, and John van Buren left the party and joined with reformers such as Peter Cooper, Republicans and Know-Nothings to create a fusion Independent Party called the "People's Party".
 They nominated Tiemann as their candidate, while Wood ran on the Democratic ticket.
 Tiemann won the election with 51.4% of the vote, against Wood's 48.6%.
 He served for one term.

 Tiemann was a member of the New York State Senate (8th District) in 1872 and 1873.

-His younger brother, Julius William Tiemann, was one of the founding partners in the D.F.
-Tiemann company, and father of Hermann Newell Tiemann (1863–1957), who was a commercial photographer in New York City.
+His younger brother, Julius William Tiemann, was one of the founding partners in the D. F. Tiemann company, and father of Hermann Newell Tiemann (1863–1957), who was a commercial photographer in New York City.

-D.F.
-Tiemann was nephew-in-law of Peter Cooper, the American industrialist and inventor.
+D. F. Tiemann was nephew-in-law of Peter Cooper, the American industrialist and inventor.
 In 1826, he had married Martha Clowes, Cooper's niece, and they had three sons and three daughters.